ezhai/nautilus-avinfo/README.md

 nautilus --version
 ```

-This extension makes use of FFmpeg's `libavformat` library, so the information of the properties page is similar to the
+This extension makes use of FFmpeg's `libavformat` library to provide information about media files.
-output of`ffprobe`.

 ## Installation